ouravantgarde/redrainbow/testywawa.md

 i have no idea what is going on

 This is an <abbr title="A juicy fruity!!!!!!">orange</abbr>!
 But this is an orange too.
 Unfortunately, this orange does not have an abbreviation tag for it!
+And none of this works on github itself!

 <abbr title="What the buzzy?"><b>testing bees</b></abbr>